Dennis Stojković

 Dennis Stojković (Денис Стојковић; born 3 August 2002) is a Serbian professional footballer who plays as a midfielder.

 Career

 Early career

 Stojković spent his youth career with several of Europe's prominent clubs, including Juventus, Torino, and Chelsea.

 Partizan

 In August 2020, Stojković penned his first professional contract with Serbian club Partizan, signing a four-year deal.
 He made his professional debut for the club on 9 August 2020, coming on as a 78th-minute substitute for Seydouba Soumah in a 4–0 victory over Javor Ivanjica.

 Torino

 On 19 July 2021 he returned to Torino.

 Rijeka

 After he terminated contract with Torino at the end of 2021, he was announced as a new player of Rijeka on 1 April 2022 for which he debuted in a friendly match against Celje on 25 March 2022 scoring a goal.

 In January 2025, Stojković joined Italian lower league side Chisola Calcio from Chieri.

+In February 2025, he joined the Stallions, a Kings League Italy team.
+He played in the first split, the Kings Cup, and the second split, forming a superstar duo with Alessandro Colombo in the latter.